Sharp local smoothing estimates for curve averages: Wave envelope estimates

-We introduce a new ingredient in a proof: a wave envelope estimate for a nondegenerate curve in $\R^n$.
-To do that, we need to introduce some notations.
-For each $R \geq 1$, define the anisotropic neighborhood $\mcM^n(\gamma_n; R) \subset \R^n$ of a curve $\gamma_n$ by
+In this section, we introduce a wave envelope estimate for a nondegenerate curve in $\R^n$.
+This is a key ingredient of the proof of Theorem \ref{mainthm}.
+The wave envelope estimate for a curve in $\R^2$ was first (implicitly) introduced by \cite{MR4151084} in the study of local smoothing estimates for the wave equation.
+To state our result, we need some notation.
+For each $R \geq 1$, define the anisotropic neighborhood $\mcM^n(\gamma_n; R) \subset \R^n$ of a nondegenerate curve $\gamma_n$ by

-Define $\Theta^n(R)$ to be a collection of canonical moment curve blocks at scale $R$ which is a finitely overlapping cover of $\mcM^n(\gamma_n;R)$: